 - Add the mushrooms and the onion to the spinach and toss.

 - Add the warm dressing and bacon and toss to combine.
 Divide the spinach between 4 plates or bowls and evenly divide the egg among them.
-Sprinkle with sunflower seeds.
 Season with pepper, as desired.
 Serve immediately.

 Chef Mimi says

 I’m so glad you reposted this!
 I was just thinking about this dressing a while back, then my mind went blank.
 And you’re so right – the first time I had this salad was at Marie Callender’s restaurant in Salt Lake City, and it was probably 1971.
 I wasn’t even a salad eater back then, but that warm vinaigrette made it so good.
 I think they called it a sizzling bacon salad or something… Anyway, I need to make it… thanks!